FAIRsharing/subject-ontology/releases/0.2.2/README.md

 # Ontology comparison

-I ran a diff between the 0.2.1 and 0.2.2. using [Robot diff](http://robot.obolibrary.org/diff).
+I ran a diff between the 0.2.1 and 0.2.2 releases using [Robot diff](http://robot.obolibrary.org/diff).
 Below is the output of that run, which confirms that all of the changes listed in the [0.2.2 Milestone](https://github.com/FAIRsharing/subject-ontology/milestone/4) have been completed correctly.
-The output of that diff is shown below.

 ## Old
 - Ontology IRI: `http://www.fairsharing.org/ontology/subject/SRAO.owl`